-» Dezrann documentation
+» Dezrann corpus/developer documentation

 .dez

-format makes no assumption on the annotation concepts, they are left to the user.
+.dez format makes no assumption on the annotation concepts,

-Here is such a .dez
+Here is such a .dez file:

 {